Jah524/prism/README.md

 Prism is a handy neural network library for natural language processing written in pure Clojure.
 This library get you a distributed representation of words.
+Now prism is ready to work with word2vec by skip-gram with negative-sampling.

+This library also includes some basic neural network model (e.g. feedforward, LSTM).
 See  demonstration section for more detail.
-This library also includes some basic neural network model (e.g. feedforward, LSTM)

 ## Usage